ParthivVarati/DPDZERO/README.md

 ---

-## 🌟 Bonus Implemented
+## Bonus Implemented

-- ✅ Clear NGINX access logs with timestamps
+- Clear NGINX access logs with timestamps
-- ✅ Modular Dockerfile structure for each service
+- Modular Dockerfile structure for each service
-- ✅ Healthchecks and Python-based test script
+- Healthchecks and Python-based test script

----

-## 📬 Submission

 - Upload this project to GitHub or GitLab
 - Submit the repo link here: https://forms.gle/6LmZR5b2HsfDJLXS6